Paroxysmisch/genome-assembly/dissertation/main.typ

 #modelexplanation[
   We refer to our custom attention-based formulation, which incorporates edge features, as GAT+Edge.
 Although there exist alternative @gat implementations incorporating edge features into the attention calculation, like PyTorch Geometric's @pytorch-geometric GATConv, GATConv does not allow edge to node messaging passing.

   Furthermore, a key theoretical limitation of the @gcn and @symgatedgcn architectures is that the transformations applied to the different nodes and edges in the neighborhood are the same.
-GAT+Edge, like the original @gat architecture it extends, implicitly enables assignment of different importances to nodes (and with GAT+Edge, edges) of the same neighborhood.
+GAT+Edge, like the original @gat architecture it extends, implicitly enables assignment of different importances to nodes (and with GAT+Edge, edges) of the same neighborhood @gat-paper.
+This could improve the model's adaptability to various overlap graph artifacts.
 Additionally, GAT+Edge remains a computationally efficient architecture.
 ]

 === SymGAT+Edge